All Episodes

 Anyway, they landed a gig, a chance to perform at the U.S. Comedy Arts Festival, Aspen, Colorado.

-Lewis C.K. invites him to hang out in his hotel room for a nightcap after the late night show.
+Louis C.K. invites him to hang out in his hotel room for a nightcap after the late night show.

-Quote, the New York Times writes, they didn't think twice.
+Quote, the New York Times writes, They didn't think twice.

 The bars were closed.